knative/docs/docs/eventing/brokers/broker-types/mt-channel-based-broker/README.md

 ### Broker default configuration

 The `config-br-defaults` ConfigMap defines default values for any Broker that does not specify a `spec.config` or a Broker class.
 It is possible to define these defaults cluser wide or on a per namespace basis.
-Check the [Administrator configuration options](../../../configuration/broker-configuration.md) on how to set broker defaults cluster wide or on a namespace basis.
+Check the [Administrator configuration options](../../../configuration/broker-configuration.md) on how to set Broker defaults cluster wide or on a namespace basis.

 ## Developer documentation